FreeshardBase/documentation/docs/internal_services.md

 The core software stack that manages a Portal offers several services to installed apps.
 Use them by making REST requests against their APIs.
+Also let your app request access to shared services like a database.

 ---